husarnet/proxy-gui/README.md

 ## Backup

-If you want to save / restore settings of your Nginx Proxy Manager, go to `Actions` tab and manually trigger `Save Backup` or `Restore Backup` workflows.
+If you want to save / restore settings of your Nginx Proxy Manager, go to `Actions` tab and manually trigger `Save Backup` or `Restore Backup` GitHub workflows.
 The backup will be stored as `.backup.tgz` in your GitHub repository.